YangVincent/network-anonymization-research/README.md

 #### Instructions
 # **How to capture and anonymize network data**
 1. Capturing data: Use `tcpdump` [guide](http://inst.eecs.berkeley.edu/~ee122/fa06/projects/tcpdump-6up.pdf)
 2. Install TCPurify.
-Type `brew install tcpurify.rb`, as the original is deleted.
+Type `brew install tcpurify.rb`, as the original is deleted. `tcpurify.rb` is in `/setup`
 3. Generate the data - `sudo tcpdump -w 0001.pcap -i eth0`.
 To customize this, check out the above guide.
 4. Now, we want to anonymize `0001.pcap`.
 Use `tcpurify -t -f 0001.pcap none > out`.
 Be sure to not `cat` out.
 The binary may make your terminal freeze.
 If you want to investigate, use `xxd out`.